bowen0701/bowen0701.github.io/content/LLM Post-Training Process with Iterative SFT, RLHF Branching.md

 **Mitigations within a round:**
 - **Length-controlled RMs:** Regress out length as a confounding variable before scoring, so PPO cannot exploit "longer = better."
 - **KL penalty tuning / early stopping:** Adaptively adjust $\beta$ or halt training once $\text{KL}(\pi \| \pi_{\text{ref}})$ exceeds a threshold.
 Beyond that point, proxy reward may still rise but gold reward is already declining.
-- **RM ensembling** [^6]: Average scores from multiple independently trained RMs.
+- **RM ensembling** (Coste et al. 2023): Average scores from multiple independently trained RMs.
 Individual quirks cancel out, making it harder for PPO to find an exploit that fools all RMs simultaneously.
 - **Explicit length/format penalties:** Add direct penalty terms to the reward (e.g., $-\alpha_{\text{len}} \cdot \max(0, \text{len} - \text{len}_{\text{max}})$) to hard-cap known hacking modes.
 Here $\text{len}$ is the token length of the generated response and $\text{len}_{\text{max}}$ is a pre-set maximum length threshold.
 The penalty is zero when the response is within budget and linearly increases for every token beyond it.
 - **Aggressive filtering in RFT-style pipelines:** Generate many candidates from the policy but only keep those passing strict filters (verifiers, length caps, factuality checks) for the next SFT round.
 Acts as a safety valve between RL output and SFT data.